 A thought leadership page (a professional blog)

 Contact forms at various places on your website

 Optional: hosting service for your website

 Optional: a custom website domain

 Now you have digital real estate that’s entirely your own.
-It’ll grow with you as a professional and become your home base for your online presence.
-It’s going to impress employers and connections alike, and you’ll be one of the few job seekers out of college with the initaitive and technical skill to demonstrate that you mean business.
+It’ll grow with you and become your home base online.
+It’s going to impress employers and connections alike, and you’ll be one of the few job seekers out of college with the initiative and technical skill to demonstrate that you mean business.

 Here are a few things you can do with your website: